White tiger

-The white tiger or bleached tiger is a leucistic pigmentation variant of the Mainland tiger.
-It is reported in the wild from time to time in the Indian states of Madhya Pradesh, Assam, West Bengal, Bihar, Odisha, in the Sunderbans region and especially in the former State of Rewa.
-It has the typical black stripes of a tiger, but carries a white or near-white coat.
+The white tiger is a leucistic morph of the tiger, typically the Bengal tiger.
+White tigers have the typical black stripes of a tiger, but its coat is otherwise white or near-white, and it has blue eyes.
+Natural occurrences of this mutation are occasionally reported in the Indian wilderness.
+The vast majority of white tigers are a result of intentional inbreeding for human entertainment, a practice which is banned by the Association of Zoos and Aquariums for institutions wishing to be accredited.

 Variation

-The white Bengal tigers are distinctive due to the color of their fur.
+White tigers have been recorded in India since 16th century CE.
+The first white tiger was captured in 1915.
+A white tiger named Mohan was captured by the king of Rewa, Martand Singh, in 1951 from the forest of Mukundpur, Sidhi district, which is now part of the Sanjay Dubri Tiger Reserve.
+Many white tigers found in zoos around the world are the offspring of Mohan.
+According to Kailash Sankhala, the last white tiger ever seen in the wild was shot in 1958.
+White Bengal tigers are distinctive due to the color of their fur.
 The white fur is caused by a lack of the pigment pheomelanin, which is found in Bengal tigers with orange color fur.
-When compared to Bengal tigers, the white Bengal tigers tend to grow faster and heavier than the orange Bengal tiger.
+When compared to orange Bengal tigers, the white Bengal tigers tend to grow faster and become heavier than the orange Bengal tiger.
 They also tend to be somewhat bigger at birth, and as fully grown adults.
 White Bengal tigers are fully grown when they are 2–3 years of age.
 White male tigers reach weights of 200 to 230 kg and can grow up to 3 m in length.
 As with all tigers, the white Bengal tiger's stripes are like fingerprints, with no two tigers having the same pattern.
 The stripes of the tiger are a pigmentation of the skin; if an individual were to be shaved, its distinctive coat pattern would still be visible.